 - And it’s still more abundantly evident if another priest arises according to the likeness of Melchizedek,

-- who hasn’t become a priest according to a fleshly commandment in the law but according to the power of indestructible life.
+- who hasn’t become a priest according to a fleshly commandment in the law, but according to the power of an indestructible life.

-- For it testifies that: “You are a priest through the ages, according to the order of Melchizedek.”(28)quotation/allusion to Psalm 110:4
+- For scripture testifies that: “You are a priest into the age, according to the order of Melchizedek.”2quotation/allusion to Psalm 110:4

 - For indeed, a nullification of the preceding commandment happens because it’s weak and useless,

 - for the law perfected nothing, but it’s an introduction to a better hope, through which we draw near to God.

 - And accordingly it wasn’t without an oath; for indeed, other men *became and are priests without an oath.